dsbaars/proofof.work/content/posts/bitcoin-not-blockchain.md

 It was only three years ago that I learned that Bitcoin, among other things, is about economics, game theory and politics.
 I have been learning about Bitcoin since 2009 and I'm pretty sure I'm not even close to knowing everything.

 The past months I've learned that, just like me, a lot of people have misconceptions about Bitcoin.
-In this article I hope to help people understand Bitcoin better or at least be open to the fact that Bitcoin is different from what you hear or read in the media.
+In the following articles I hope to help people understand Bitcoin better or at least be open to the fact that Bitcoin is different from what you hear or read in the media.